Time needed: Approximately five minutes

 4. Use Manual Debris Removal to remove cured material from the surface of the film assembly at the end of a print, or access it using the following sequence – Home > Settings > Manual Debris Removal.
 Once the exposure time is set on the Manual Debris Removal page, tap Expose – the projector will expose the full printing area to light for the set exposure duration.
 Use the rubber spatula from the Starter Kit to gently remove the cured material from the surface of the film assembly.

 5. Wipe the glass panel clean with a dry paper towel, taking care not to damage the anti-reflective coating.
-If needed, spay a small amount of ammonia-free glass cleaner on the paper towel and gently wipe the glass panel.
+Spray out some alcohol on the paper towel and wipe the glass panel down with it.
+If needed, put a small amount of ammonia-free glass cleaner on the paper towel and gently wipe the glass panel.

 6. Wipe the drip tray with a dry paper towel, taking care not to damage the anti-reflective coating.
+Spray out some alcohol on the paper towel and wipe the drip tray down with it.
 If needed, spay a small amount of ammonia-free glass cleaner on the paper towel and gently wipe the drip tray.